Skip to main content

 It depends on the size of the applicant pool.
 We typically aim to bring in a cohort of 8-10 students each Fall semester.
 This means that we usually admit between 50-75% of applicants.
 We also use a waiting-list system for admission to ensure stable cohort size.

 Original transcripts for the last 60 units earned are required.
 For most people, these will be from the four-year college/university where they received a B.A./B.S. degree.
 Community college transcripts usually are not necessary, unless these units contribute to the 60 units earned most recently.
+The exception is for students applying to the Natural Sciences and Technology concentration: be sure to submit transcripts showing the completion of an introductory Statistics course, with a grade of at least C, from any time in the college career.
 Transcripts for field schools for which academic credit was received should be submitted, provided they are included in the last 60 units.
-You will upload a copy of unofficial transcripts to Cal State Apply, but also send a set of official transcripts directly to the University Admissions Office.
+Upload a copy of unofficial transcripts to Cal State Apply, but also send a set of official transcripts directly to the University Admissions Office.

 At least one letter should be from a relatively current academic reference, if possible.
 Letters must be written on workplace letterhead, signed by the recommender, saved as a PDF, and uploaded via Cal State Apply.

-The personal statement should describe your interest in the CRM M.A. program, expand on key elements of your previous academic and professional experience and other qualifications, and explain your career objectives.
+The personal statement should describe your interest in the CHRM MS program (namely, its offerings and faculty), expand on key elements of your previous academic and professional experience and other qualifications, and explain your career objectives.
 It will generally not exceed two pages.

 An ideal writing sample would consist of a university term paper or single-authored published article.
 A single-authored technical report is less preferable but will be accepted.
 This submission shall represent the level of writing ability which the applicant is able to maintain in graduate courses and other related assignments.